My Approach to Helping

 More Info About My Practice

-I offer free phone consultations because I believe it's important that you have the chance to get a sense of whether I'll be the right fit for you.
-During our consultation, I'll invite you to tell me about what you hope to achieve in therapy, and I'll explain a little about my process and how I can help.
+To get started with me, book your free consult call by visiting the Schedule Now page on my website.
+During our call, I'll invite you to tell me about what you hope to achieve in therapy, and I'll explain a little about my process and how I can help.
+I have afternoon and evening availability for appointments and offer online scheduling for your convenience.

 What I Love about Being a Psychotherapist